Nissan NPT-90: 1993

 Following the 1992 season, Nissan began plans for the construction of a new competitor to replace the NPT-90 series.
 Work began on modifying the already abandoned P35 project to comply with IMSA's GTP rules.
 However IMSA announced their intentions to abandon the GTP class in 1994, leading Nissan to abandon the new car once again, now renamed NPT-93.
 Nissan chose to instead concentrate on their 240SX and 300ZX efforts in the production-based IMSA classes.

-Not deterred by the withdrawal of the factory effort, Gianpiero Moretti of the Momo company purchased an original specification NPT-90 for use in the full 1993 season.
-The car had chassis number 90-03.
+Not deterred by the withdrawal of the factory effort, Gianpiero Moretti of the Momo company leased two original specification NPT-90s for use in the full 1993 season.
+Chassis number 90-05 was used for the whole championship for Derek Bell and Moretti himself while the car that had chassis number 90-03 was used as the spare car, and raced only at the Miami Grand Prix as the second car, driven by Massimo Sigala.
 The car had some strong performances, including a second at the 12 Hours of Sebring and third at Mid-Ohio.
 Momo's lone effort would allow Nissan to take third in the constructors championship, while Gianpiero Moretti himself would take third in the drivers championship.
 With the abandonment of the GTP class, the NPT-90s would be retired from IMSA GTP racing.

 1996

-An NPT-90 with chassis number 90-03 (the ex-Moretti chassis from 1993) was entered by Pegasus Racing in the 1996 24 Hours of Daytona.
+An NPT-90 with chassis number 90-03 (the ex-Moretti spare car chassis from 1993) was entered by Pegasus Racing in the 1996 24 Hours of Daytona.
 The chassis was lightly modified to comply with IMSA's WSC regulations, so the roof was removed and a BMW V12 engine was fitted.
 The car started the race but didn't finish, retiring with an alternator failure after 86 laps, and was classified 67th overall and 13th in class.
 The car was driven by Juan Carlos Carbonell, Jim Briody and Jon Field.

 Later in the season Jacobs Motorsports would attempt to run Michael Jacobs in the Pegasus NPTI on two occasions, (the 6 Hours of Watkins Glen and the Daytona Finale), but neither entry amounted to anything.